 The Temple of Artemis Brauron in Athens, Greece: Located on the eastern side of Attica, the Sanctuary of Brauronian Artemis was among the most important sacred sites in the ancient times.
 Vravrona (or Brauron), about 20 km from Athens, was one of the 12 towns of Attica that was united to Athens by Theseus.

-In the Temple of Brauronian Artemis, the goddess was culted as the protector of nature and women.
-She was mostly culted as the protector of child delivery.
+In the Temple of Brauronian Artemis, the goddess was worshiped as the protector of nature and women.
+She was mostly worshiped as the protector of child delivery.
 In fact, women who had a good delivery offered their clothes and personal items to goddess Artemis, while the clothes of women who died during delivery were offered to the grave of Iphigeneia, who was considered a chthonic deity (deity of the Underworld).
 The grave of Iphigeneia can be seen even today in a cave in the archaeological site.

 In the ancient site of Brauronian Artemis, visitors can see today the remains of the temple, the sanctuary of Iphigeneia, the gymnasium and other buildings.
 Many findings have been transferred to the interesting Archaeological Museum of Vravrona and other in the new Acropolis Museum.
 The surrounding nature is lovely and you will see a stream crossing the site.
 This small river has been crossing the site since the ancient times and has caused many problems to the buildings.
-Actually it was due an overflow of this river that the temple was abandoned in the 3rd century B.C.
+Actually, it was due to an overflow of this river that the temple was abandoned in the 3rd century B.C.